How is chronic myeloid leukemia diagnosed?

 Magnetic resonance imaging scan

 MRI scans take longer than CT scans, often up to an hour.
-You may have to lie inside a narrow tube, which is confining and can upset people with a fear of enclosed spaces.
+You might have to lie inside a narrow tube, which is confining and can upset people with a fear of enclosed spaces.
 Special, "open" MRI machines may help with this problem.
 The MRI machine makes loud buzzing noises that you may find disturbing.
-Some places provide headphones to block this noise out.
+Some places give you headphones or earplugs to help block this noise out.

-This is an easy test to have done, and it doesn't use radiation.
-You simply lie on a table, and a technician moves the transducer over the part of your body being looked at.
+This is an easy test to have, and it doesn't use radiation.
+For most scans you simply lie on a table, and a technician moves the transducer over the part of your body being looked at.